Topology, criticality, and dynamically generated qubits in a stochastic measurement-only Kitaev model: Critical contribution to the tripartite mutual information

 Here we explain the origin of the correction to the tripartite mutual information $\mathcal{I}_3$ in addition to the topological term observed in Fig.~\ref{fig:I3}, and argue that it is a signature of a critical phase.

-Let us consider the geometry displayed in the inset to Fig.~\ref{fig:I3}(a)---three contiguous regions $A$, $B$ and $C$ such that $ABC$ forms a donut-shaped region.
-Further, let $D$ denote the complement of $ABC$, and let $D = D_1 D_2$ with $D_1$ the interior region (surrounded by $ABC$) and $D_2$ the exterior region.
+Let us consider the geometry displayed in the inset to Fig.~\ref{fig:I3}(a)---three contiguous regions $A$, $B$ and $C$ such that $ABC$ forms a doughnut-shaped region.
+Further, let $D$ denote the complement of $ABC$, and let $D = D_1\cup D_2$ with $D_1$ the interior region (surrounded by $ABC$) and $D_2$ the exterior region.
 We assume that the instantaneous stabilizer group for the state admits a set of generators that are products of checks along paths on the lattice (this will almost always be true at sufficiently late times, regardless of the initial state).
 These comprise (i) plaquette stabilizers, (ii) topological stabilizers (products of checks along the two noncontractible loops of the torus), and (iii) open strings, with endpoints at two sites $i$ and $j$ on the lattice.
 Note that the latter are specified only from their endpoints $i$ and $j$---the path connecting the endpoints may be deformed at will by multiplying with plaquette stabilizers.

 We now consider the tripartite mutual information $\mathcal{I}_3(A:B:C)$ of a state in the form described above, in the thermodynamic limit $L \to \infty$.
+Note from Fig. ~\ref{fig:I3}(a) that $L$ is the system size and the region containing $A,B$ and $C$ is a proportionate fraction of $L$.
 From the definition $\mathcal{I}_3(A:B:C) = S_A + S_B + S_C - S_{AB} - S_{BC} - S_{CA} + S_{ABC}$, we know that area-law terms cancel out (as each boundary appears in the sum twice with a positive sign and twice with a negative sign).
 Similarly, we know that the topological terms add up to $-2$~\cite{kitaev_topological_2006, yao_entanglement_2010}.
 Thus it remains to consider the effect of open strings.